Consular Service Outreach Program Chiang Mai

 From 7 January 2019 the Australian Embassy Thailand and the Consulate General Phuket NO LONGER witness statutory declarations which declare income or bank balances for Thai Immigration purposes.
 This applies to the Outreach Program that visits Chiang Mai as well.
 See Embassy webpage.

 Australian passport applications & renewals can be lodged with the Honorary Consul, Chiang Mai – by appointment only.
 Please contact the Consulate (Monday – Thursday 9 am to 12 noon) on 091 857 6996 or by email – email@example.com – or – firstname.lastname@example.org – to book an appointment.

-It takes 4 weeks to receive a new passport.
+It takes about 3 to 4 weeks to receive a new passport.
 ONLY a credit card (visa or mastercard) “authorisation form” is accepted for payment.
 No cash. or debit cards.
 Passport applications can also be lodged in person at the Embassy in Bangkok.
 See Embassy webpage for passport information and application requirements.

 Australian Passport Video – background & behind the scene look

 Consular Service Limitations – in Chiang Mai

 The Consular Service Charter explains what services can and can not be provided to Australian’s overseas.
 There are limitations on services available in Chiang Mai as noted below.
 Visit Australian Embassy consular service webpage.